hellenike/textbook/docs/topics/genitive/index.md

 ### The article

 English has a definite article, "the" and an indefinite article, "a" or "an."
-Ancient Greek has only the definite article, and its uses are both straightforward and subtle.
+Ancient Greek has only one article, and its uses are both straightforward and subtle.

 #### Forms of the article
 The article modifying a noun agrees with it in gender, case, and number.
 There is a full paradigm of forms with all three genders in all cases and numbers, and it is important to learn to recognize these forms easily.
 Pay careful attention to and memorize the spelling, including accents and breathing marks, on these forms.
 There is no vocative form of the article.